The 6 Best Korean Moisturizers For Oily Skin.

 Best of all, it won’t leave a greasy residue on your face.

 It contains 70% birch sap, which is renowned for cooling and settling irritated skin.
-Because of its anti-inflammatory properties, Cosrx-Oil is able to moisturize your skin while also soothing redness and blemishes.
+Because of its anti-inflammatory properties, Cosrx-Oil can moisturize your skin while also soothing redness and blemishes.

 Innisfree: Green Tea Fresh Cream